 Blended learning that combines digital instruction with live, accountable teachers holds unique promise to improve student outcomes dramatically.
 This brief explains how schools can use blended learning to encourage improvements in digital instruction, transform teaching into a highly paid, opportunity-rich career that extends the reach of excellent teachers to all students and teaching peers, and improve student learning at large scale.
 We call this a “better blend”: combining high-quality digital learning and excellent teaching.

 This white paper, written in collaboration with Getting Smart and Digital Learning Now!, is the seventh installment of the DLN Smart Series.
-The paper, executive summary, and accompanying infographic explain how blended learning can help create better teaching conditions and expanded career opportunities for teachers.
+The paper and accompanying infographic explain how blended learning can help create better teaching conditions and expanded career opportunities for teachers.
 By eliminating the traditional one-teacher-one-classroom model, blended learning environments allow for more teacher collaboration and more meaningful professional development.
 Enhanced student data systems improve efficiency, providing more time for personalized learning.
 Through the use of high-quality education technology, schools can extend the reach of excellent teachers to more students, while at the same time professionalizing the teaching career.
 The paper also addresses how to remove the policy barriers to blended-learning innovations, and notes that “Core to this is a belief that technology does not replace a teacher, but rather it empowers teachers and enhances their work.”

 City-based funders focused on education are eager to invest in technology-based initiatives to address education’s most complex problems.
 However, many funders are struggling to figure out how to most effectively and expeditiously realize technology’s potential in schools.
 This white paper—published by the organization now known as Education Cities— identifies and catalogs the core components of education technology markets that city-based funders might support, and how they might support them.
 Interviews with funders and education technology experts yielded thoughtful observations about options for city-based funders in two categories: intervening directly in education technology markets to fund creators or users of cutting-edge technologies, and catalyzing activity or funding, to educate the field or create conditions favorable to the creators and users of education technology.